v1v4k/FoodApp/README.md

     BABEL(minister) package is installed along with the PARCEL(Prime Minister) BABEL is a transpiler which converts JSX code to JS Object

+React Component
+    - class based (old)
+    - functional based (new)
+    React Functional Component is a JS function which returns JSX code Naming of components should start with capital letter React component can be rendered by using render(<Component/> or {Component()}) Component Composition - composing two components into one another We can put React element inside a Component(jsx) using {element}
+    JSX takes care of injection attacks like cross-site scripting